puppetlabs/bolt/developer-docs/bolt-api-servers.md

 {"status": "running"}
 ```

-## Running Bolt Server in a container
+## Running Bolt Server and Plan Executor in a container
 *Recommended*

 From your checkout of bolt start the spec docker-compose to run
 puppet-server and some targets then run the top level compose to start
-bolt-server connected to that network.
+bolt-server and plan-executor connected to that network.

 ```
 docker-compose -f spec/docker-compose.yml up -d --build